bf2fc6cc711aee1a0c2a/kas-fleet-manager/README.md

 # Verify cluster record is created
 # Login to the database
 $ make db/login
 # Ensure the cluster exists in clusters table.
-Status will change to `cluster-provisioned` once the OSD is available and then to 'ready' after it has been terraformed and ready for use.
+Status will change to `cluster_provisioned` once the OSD is available and then to 'ready' after it has been terraformed and ready for use.
 serviceapitests# select * from clusters;

 # Alternatively, verify from ocm-cli